garciaalberto/Code-School-Slides/README.md

 # Code-School-Slides

-Act: All courses in November 2016 organized as paths
+Act: All courses in January 2017 organized as paths